 The latent variables are estimated by linking each of these parameters to the sets of observed GDP, population, or GDP per capita variables.
 Since all of the GDP, population, and GDP per capita variables are continuous, we specify a Gaussian link function with a unique error term for each of the three types of variables τ_k : { τ{gdppc} , τ{gdp} , τ{pop} }.
 These τ_k parameters are estimates of model level uncertainty, which link each of the latent variables to the sets of observed items.
 For the intercept parameters α_j , we center the standard normal prior around the mean value of the observed data with a relatively large variance (low precision): $\alpha_j \sim \mathcal{N}(\bar{y}j, 4)$.
 We choose the mean value of the observed variables because the latent traits themselves are centered around 0.
 The intercept parameter therefore transforms the latent trait into the unit-of-measurement of the original observed variable.

-For the observed GDP and GDP per capita items that are comparable over time but not across countries, as described above, we add a country-specific random effect $\gamma{k[i]} \sim \mathcal{N}(0, 1)$.
-For observed GDP and GDP per capita items that are comparable across countries but not over time, we add a year-specific random effect $\lambda_t \sim \mathcal{N}(0, 1)$.
+For the observed GDP and GDP per capita items that are comparable over time but not across countries, as described above, we add a country-specific random effect γ_c .
+For observed GDP and GDP per capita items that are comparable across countries but not over time we add a year-specific random effect λ_t .

 For identification of the model we do not estimate a slope parameter.
-Instead, we assume a one-unit change in the latent trait is equivalent to a one-unit change in the original observed variable.
-However, because the GDP and GDP per capita items estimated using exchange rates, which are not always one-to-one with items created using purchasing power parity dollars, we estimate a conversion parameter for each country: $\beta{k[i]} \sim \mathcal{HN}(1, 0.5)$.17
+Instead, we assume a oneunit change in the latent trait is equivalent to a one-unit change in the original observed variable.
+However, because the GDP and GDP per capita items estimated using exchange rates are not always 1-1 with items estimate using purchasing power parity, we estimate a conversion parameter for each country: $\beta_c \sim \mathcal{HN}(0.58, 0.5)$.
+This parameter is centered around 0.58 because this is the observed conversion parameter for countries' PPP and exchange rate based GDP and GDP per capita values should be very similar and thus the conversion should be close to a one-to-one transformation.